For The Love of Pete

 Held at my boss’s palatial Beacon Hill mansion, Steven McMillin offered a plated meal, open bar, live music, and his version of the traditional “Yankee Swap” gift exchange often held this time of year.

-Thirty-six gifts.
+Fifty-six gifts.

 Yes, everyone at the office was “volen-told” they’d be taking part, not counting spouses and significant others.